Destination Guide

 How far is Panchgani from Pune?

 Panchgani is 102 km from Pune, approximately 2.5-3 hours by road via NH48 (Satara Road).
-The route passes through scenic ghat roads with beautiful valley views.
+The route climbs through ghat roads with wide valley views once you cross Wai.

 What is the best time to visit Panchgani?

 The best time to visit Panchgani is September to May.
 Winter (October-February) offers pleasant weather at 10-25°C. Summer (March-May) is also good as Panchgani is cooler than plains.
-Monsoon has lush greenery but foggy roads.
+Monsoon turns everything green but the roads get foggy.

 Can we visit Panchgani and Mahabaleshwar together?